 Cold candidate outreach emails

 At this stage, it’s so important to be thorough with your research.
 Don’t just run a few searches in your candidate database or conduct a quick Google search.
 Double (triple) check whenever you can: LinkedIn, Google, Facebook, GitHub, etc. Most candidates in the job market have online profiles on multiple social platforms.

 Required information for cold candidate outreach:

-- The candidate’s past role that relates to the job you’re recruiting for.
+- The candidate’s past role; one that relates to the job you’re recruiting for.

-- The candidate’s past projects that relate to the job you’re recruiting for.
+- The candidate’s past projects; those that relate to the job you’re recruiting for.